 Do you ever feel the need to cure your chronically ill loved one?

-Have you accidently become a “doctor”?
+Have you accidentally become a “doctor”?
 Do you ever:

 - Feel your goal in the relationship is to bring healing?